 P.R.I.M.E.
 Finance offers independent dispute resolution services, including mediation and arbitration.
 P.R.I.M.E. as a dispute resolution institution is unique, first and foremost, because its arbitrations are chosen from among the world's most renowned financial markets experts ensuring swift and competent adjudication.
 P.R.I.M.E. is also geographically flexible and exercises a superior degree of independence.

 P.R.I.M.E.
-Finance, as one of seven international arbitration centers, was also acknowledged by the International Swaps and Derivatives Association (ISDA) in the 2013 ISDA Arbitration Guide.
+Finance, as one of seven international arbitration centres, was also acknowledged by the International Swaps and Derivatives Association (ISDA) in the 2013 ISDA Arbitration Guide.
 The Guide provides a range of model arbitration clauses tailored for use with the industry standard 1992 and 2002 ISDA Master Agreements.
 P.R.I.M.E.
 Finance has also developed forms of amendment agreements to modify existing 1992 or 2002 ISDA Master Agreements to provide for arbitration in accordance with the P.R.I.M.E.
 Finance Arbitration Rules.
-These amendment agreements contemplate the same arbitral seats as set forth in the ISDA Arbitration Guide.
-In the future, P.R.I.M.E. expects to publish a similar form (in Japanese) for arbitrations to be conducted in Tokyo.
+These amendment agreements contemplate the same arbitral seats as those in the ISDA Arbitration Guide.
+In the future, P.R.I.M.E. expects to publish a similar form in Japanese for arbitrations to be conducted in Tokyo.